At Charleston, we like making things fun and exciting. One way we do that is by having several different session formats to shake things up a bit.

 Plenary Sessions – General sessions of a broad interest for the entire group of conference attendees.
 These sessions are held in the Performance Hall of the Gaillard Center (95 Calhoun Street, Charleston, SC 29401).

-Neapolitan Sessions – Designed to be of interest to a broad audience, but drilling down a bit more into specifics than the plenary sessions, these are “mini plenaries” that are run simultaneously in the three Grand Ballrooms in the Gaillard Center.
+Neapolitan Sessions – Designed to be of interest to a broad audience, but drilling down a bit more into specifics than the plenary sessions, these are “mini plenaries” that are run simultaneously in three large ballrooms.
 Since there are three sessions/flavors at a time, we went with a classic tri-flavored ice cream theme!

 Lively Lunchtime Discussions – These 75 minute talks are scheduled during the lunchtime hours, and are intended to include a brief presentation or statement of the speakers’ point of view followed by vigorous and lively discussion and Q&A from the audience.
 We encourage presenters to limit or eliminate PowerPoint slides and focus on audience involvement.
 Food is not provided (unless specified in a sponsored event, see below), but attendees are welcome to bring a bag lunch.
 Lively Lunch Discussions are spread among all of our conference locations.
 There are several sponsored lunches held in nearby restaurants.
 Sponsored lunches will be identified as such in the program, and registration is required through the RSVP link provided in the session description.